 Early Liberty conference demos of Java EE on Liberty

-One much-travelled Liberty conference demo was the remote-controlled Liberty Car, the creation of Simon’s successor, Tom Banks (also responsible for creating a Minecraft user interface to Liberty).
+One much-travelled Liberty conference demo was the remote-controlled Liberty Car, the creation of Simon’s successor, Tom Banks (also responsible for creating a Minecraft user interface to Liberty) and Ozzy.
 Tom replaced the guts of a remote-controlled car with a Raspberry Pi running Liberty plus a WiFi access point.

 Any conference attendee could connect and control the car from their own smartphone, demonstrating, among other things, the responsiveness of 2013’s Java EE 7 WebSocket technology.
 Java EE, not then known for its small, lightweight footprint, ran easily on the limited hardware resources.
 Tom’s Liberty Car project matured into a conference game where attendees could race multiple Liberty Cars around a large race-track.
 Tom talks through how it works: